LSA DEI Strategic Plan - Goal Status

 Train and support for faculty mentors

-Support chairs in mentoring
+Support chairs in mentoring in all ranks, including post-tenure faculty and lecturers

 Establish departmental diversity recruitment plans for position requests (pending LSA EC approval)